ONSdigital/dp-find-insights-poc-api/dataingest/README.md

   * XXX should be migrated to Terraform.

 * creatdb.sh
-  * used to import an existing db dump & enable PostGIS
+  * used to import an existing db dump

 # Provision Tiny dev DB locally & create prod DB dump